April 13

 Director Mel Gibson's movie, "The Passion of the Christ" has been called one of the most moving movies of all time.
 It is moving because of the subject matter.
 Christians cannot help but be interested in a film about their leader.
 This movie is that and much more.
 Some critics have called it the most violent film they have ever seen.
 It is clear that Mel Gibson wanted to make graphic and inescapable the price that Jesus paid when he died for our sins, as Christians believe he did.
 But the movie is also a commentary about the feelings of Jesus and his mother Mary.

-The first part of the passion of Jesus is portrayed during this session of the movie that includes: the agony in the Garden, the betrayal by Judas, the initial feelings of Jesus' Mother Mary, the dream of Pontius Pilate's wife, the interrogation by the chief priests, the betrayal of Peter, the death of Judas, and the first visit to Pilate.
+The first part of the passion of Jesus is portrayed during this session of the movie that includes: the agony in the Garden, the betrayal by Judas, the initial feelings of Jesus'

-During one of the scenes of the first part of the movie "The Passion of the Christ," Jesus' mother Mary senses where Jesus is being kept overnight by his captors.
+During one of the scenes of the first part of the movie "The Passion of the Christ," Jesus’s mother Mary senses where Jesus is being kept overnight by his captors.
 Jesus is in chains.
 Mary goes to him in love wanting with all her heart to help him if she possibly can.

 As Mary, we may not be able to help Jesus as he suffered years ago, but we can be aware of what he wanted to do, and reflecting on it, both thank him, and be more willing to follow him as our Savior.